Correctional Facilities — Service and Meetings

 Write Letters to an Alcoholic Inmate

-If you would like to share your experience, strength, and hope with an alcoholic in jail then download and read the pamphlet below.
+Share your experience, strength, and hope with an alcoholic in jail.
+Download and read the pamphlet below.
 Fill it out, mail it in and GSO will send you the name and contact information of an alcoholic so that you can correspond with them.

 Request Literature for an Inmate